fabian-thomas/CapsLockShortcuts/README.md

 ## Installation

-Download the latest release file from [here](https://github.com/Thomi7/CapsLockShortcuts/releases) and extract the contents to a folder of your choice (we'd suggest "C:\ProgramData\CapsLockShortcuts").
+Download the latest release file from the releases section and extract the contents to a folder of your choice (we'd suggest "C:\ProgramData\CapsLockShortcuts").
 You can run the exe and use the application now.

 ## Notes